mattermost/mattermost-developer-documentation/site/content/extend/plugins/best-practices.md

 5. Once the user saves the changes, any handler that was registered with `registerSaveAction` will be executed to perform any additional custom actions the plugin may require, such as calling an additional endpoint within the plugin.

-See Demo Plugin [`CustomSetting`](https://github.com/mattermost/mattermost-plugin-demo/blob/master/webapp/src/components/admin_settings/custom_setting.jsx) for a complete example.
+For examples of custom settings see: Demo Plugin [`CustomSetting`](https://github.com/mattermost/mattermost-plugin-demo/blob/master/webapp/src/components/admin_settings/custom_setting.jsx) and Custom Attributes Plugin [implementation](https://github.com/mattermost/mattermost-plugin-custom-attributes/pull/18).

 ## How can I review the entire code base of a plugin?